 Dr. Bhagawati Saxena is working as an Assistant Professor in the Department of Pharmacology, Institute of Pharmacy, Nirma University.
-She has around 12 years of research and teaching experience.
+She has around 13 years of research and teaching experience.
 She has completed M.S.
-(Pharm.) from National Institute of Pharmaceutical Education and Research (NIPER), Mohali and Ph.D. from Indian Institute of Technology (Banaras Hindu University).
+(Pharm.) from National Institute of Pharmaceutical Education and Research (NIPER), S.A.S, Nagar and Ph.D. from Indian Institute of Technology (Banaras Hindu University) (IIT-BHU).
 She has received UGC-Junior Research Fellowship and CSIR-Senior Research Fellowship for carrying out her PhD research work.
-She has worked in the National Institute of Pharmaceutical Education and Research Senior Research (NIPER), Ahmedabad for nearly two years as an Assistant Professor.
-She has International Publications in journals like

-Journal of Molecular Neuroscience, Pharmacological Reports, Chemico-Biological Interaction, Stress, Fitoterapia etc to her credit.
-She has attended various seminars, workshops and presented papers at the various national and international level conferences including the one at AAPS Annual Meeting and Exposition, New Orleans, USA and Singapore Pharmacy Congress at Singapore for which she has received full travel assistance from the Department of Biotechnology, Government of India and INSA-CICS (Indian National Science Academy in association with Centre for International Co-operation in Science) respectively.
-She is reviewer for many journals like NeuroToxicology, Brain Research Bulletin, Neurotoxicity Research, Molecular Biology Reports etc. She is also an Associate Editor, International Journal of Research and Development in Pharmacy and Life Sciences.
-She has received the Best Poster award at the conference of Recent Advances in Pharmaceutical Sciences (RAPS) at IT (BHU).
-She has completed one minor research project sponsored by Nirma University.
-She has guided 12 postgraduate students as Research Guide/Co-Guide.
-She is a life member of professional bodies like the Association of Pharmaceutical Teachers of India (APTI) and Indian Pharmacological Society (IPS).
+She has worked in the National Institute of Pharmaceutical Education and Research (NIPER), Ahmedabad for nearly two years as an Assistant Professor.
+Her Research Interest include Investigation of new therapeutic targets for the treatment of various neurological diseases (Traumatic brain injury, Alzheimer's disease, Parkinson's disease, Stress and Stress related disorder), Phytopharmacological screening, Toxicity and Pharmacokinetic studies.
+She has 17 International and National Publications in reputed Journals, 4 Book Chapters and 3 Patents to her credits.
+She has attended various seminars, workshops, presented papers and delivered Invited lectures at the various national and international level conferences including the one at AAPS Annual Meeting and Exposition, New Orleans, USA and Singapore Pharmacy Congress at Singapore for which she has received full travel grant from the Department of Biotechnology (DBT), Government of India and INSA-CICS (Indian National Science Academy in association with Centre for International Co-operation in Science) respectively.
+She is reviewer for many journals like NeuroToxicology, Brain Research Bulletin, Neurotoxicity Research, Molecular Biology Reports etc. She has completed one minor research project sponsored by Nirma University.
+She is recipient of 7th Venus International Women Awards - VIWA 2022, InSc Young Researcher Award 2020 and Best Poster award at Recent Advances in Pharmaceutical Sciences (RAPS) 2010 at IIT, BHU.
+She is a recognized PG and PhD guide at Nirma University.
+She has guided 14 postgraduate students as Research Guide/Co-Guide.
+She is a life-time member of professional bodies like the Indian Academy of Neuroscience (IAN), Association of Pharmaceutical Teachers of India (APTI) and Indian Pharmacological Society (IPS).